boo-lang/boo/src/booi/README.rst

 Any directory given in a ``-packages`` option is scanned for assemblies (*.dll) loading them automatically before any code is executed.
-The scanning algorithm supports the common convention of having assembly files in a directory but also understands the structure of NuGets local repositories.
+The scanning algorithm supports the common convention of having assembly files in a directory but also understands the structure of NuGet local repositories.
 This allows you to manage dependencies with the NuGet command line program without needing to setup a project file.